sergeivavilov/-GitHub-Actions-CI-CD-Automate-deployment-of-Proshop-app/README.md

 The architecture of the pipeline is designed to streamline the deployment process.
 Here is an overview:

 - **Frontend and Backend Repositories:** Separate folders for frontend and backend code.
+- **Frontend and Backend Repositories:** Separate repositories for frontend and backend code.
 - **GitHub Actions:** Workflows defined to automate build, test, and deployment processes.
 - **Docker:** Containerizes the application for consistency across different environments.
 - **Helm:** Manages Kubernetes manifests and deployment configurations.